 It’s not just the flavors that enchant customers … It’s the way her food makes you feel.

-Martínez, who won the James Beard Award for best chef in the Mid-Atlantic region earlier this year, says barbacoa should be made with a calm temperament, a mind at ease.
+Martínez, who won the James Beard Award for Best Chef in the Mid-Atlantic region in 2022, says barbacoa should be made with a calm temperament, a mind at ease.
 “You have to be 100 percent enamored — with that passion, that love, that unity,” she says.
 “Because the person who’s going to receive it is going to receive what I’m putting out — that’s why I have to inject life.”

-Martínez, an undocumented immigrant, and her husband, Ben Miller, have also helped spur a national conversation about undocumented immigrants and their often-overlooked role in the food industry, since they started serving barbacoa out of their South Philly apartment in 2014.
-With their #Right2Work movement, Martínez has continuously risked her own safety to bring attention to the issue.
+Martínez, an undocumented immigrant, also helped spur a national conversation about undocumented immigrants and their often-overlooked role in the food industry, since she started serving barbacoa out of her South Philly apartment in 2014.
+With her #Right2Work movement, Martínez has continuously risked her own safety to bring attention to the issue.

-She and Miller have also pushed to make healthy and delicious food affordable and available to everyone, ramping up those efforts during the pandemic with the launch of The People’s Kitchen, serving free chef-prepared meals to hungry Philadelphians.
-They’ve provided jobs for an estimated 300 people since opening their first restaurant, prioritizing hiring Latino immigrants, especially from Mexico and Central America.
-About 80 percent of current employees at the restaurants moved from another country to start a new life in Philly.
+She has also pushed to make healthy and delicious food affordable and available to everyone — and ramped up those efforts during the pandemic with the launch of The People’s Kitchen, serving free chef-prepared meals to hungry Philadelphians.
+She’s provided jobs for more than 300 people since opening her first restaurant, prioritizing hiring Latino immigrants, especially from Mexico and Central America.
+About 80 percent of her employees moved from another country to start a new life in Philly.

 Martínez knows she won’t see all the fruits of her labor in her lifetime.
 “I’m planting the seeds,” she says.
 “Someone else is going to harvest the flowers and enjoy.”